Phil Jevons

-Career
+Playing career

 Everton

 Born in Liverpool, Merseyside, Jevons is a product of the Everton youth academy.
 He became one of the better young players in their reserve side, scoring 37 goals in 90 youth team games and winning an FA Premier Reserve League winners medal in 2001.
 Despite his reputation for frequently scoring in the youth and reserve sides, he failed to break through into the first-team squad on a regular basis.
 But, he made his first team debut on 10 March 1999 coming on as a 38th-minute substitute for Nick Barmby in a 2–1 Premier League victory over Blackburn Rovers at Ewood Park.
 He was handed his first start for the club on 22 September 1999 in a 1–0 home defeat in the League Cup by Oxford United, however he was replaced in the 46th minute by Francis Jeffers.
 His final appearance came on 5 May 2001 when he featured in a 2–1 defeat away at Chelsea.
 Jevons was transfer listed at the end of the 2000–01 season.